xamarin/mobcat/samples/weather/azure/README.md

 **NOTE:** This has already been added to the **gitignore** file.

+#### Azure costs
+There is a monthly cost associated with the Azure resources that are provisioned as part of this sample.
+This is primarily associated with the [App Service](https://docs.microsoft.com/en-us/azure/app-service/app-service-web-overview) and the [Redis Cache](https://azure.microsoft.com/en-gb/services/cache/) to a lesser degree.
+The total cost could be reduced by moving to a [lower tier](https://azure.microsoft.com/en-gb/pricing/details/app-service/plans/) (Basic or Free) and updating the service to use [in-memory cache](https://docs.microsoft.com/en-us/aspnet/core/performance/caching/memory?view=aspnetcore-2.1) instead of the [Redis Cache](https://azure.microsoft.com/en-gb/services/cache/).

 ### Deploying the service
 The script has been provided for convenience as this is not the focus of this sample.
 However, there are a number of ways to deploy to **App Service**.
 These include: